-- 1. The requirements regarding the internship are laid down in an internship agreement.
-This agreement is available on the Student Portal. - 2.
-The internship is assessed on the aspects of practical work and presentation. - 3.
+- 1. The requirements regarding the internship will be announced on the Student Portal at the beginning of each academic year. - 2.
+The requirements regarding the internship must be laid down in an internship agreement.
+The format for the agreement is available on the Student Portal. - 3.
 The supervisor gives feedback and a mark on the performance on the work floor and gives feedback and a qualification for the presentation (see assessment plan Internship and thesis Year 3). - 4.
-An endorsement for the internship will be obtained if the responsible supervisor assesses the internship with at least a 6.0 and the presentation with at least a pass. - 5.
-For students who started the third course year of the bachelor in or before 2017 the internship is assessed as indicated in the adapted Rules and Regulations 2017-2018.
+An endorsement for the internship will be obtained if the responsible supervisor assesses the internship with at least a 6.0 and the presentation when each of the two independent assessors assess the presentation with at least 6.0. - 5.
+For students who started the third course year of the bachelor in or before 2017 the internship is assessed as indicated in the Rules and Regulations 2017-2018.